Frequently asked questions

 Where are Scout campers built?

-Scout campers are built by Adventurer Manufacturing, in our newly-expanded, Yakima, WA production facility.
-Adventurer's quality has been celebrated throughout the US and Canada for over 50 years.
+Scout campers are built by Adventurer Manufacturing, in newly-expanded production facility located in Yakima, WA.
+Adventurer’s quality has been celebrated throughout the US and Canada for over 50 years.

-How high is the ceiling in Scout campers?
+How high is the ceiling in a Scout camper?
 What is the exterior height?

 The interior heights:

-How can you access the roof top tent?
+How do you access the roof top tent?

 The roof top tent can be accessed from inside the camper through an interior hatch located adjacent to the sleeping area.
-It also comes with a ladder for exterior access.
+It also comes with a lock-in-place, telescoping ladder for exterior access.

 How long does the roof top tent take to set up?

-What size are the beds in Scout truck campers?
+What size are the beds in each Scout model?

-How many people can sleep in your campers?
+How many people can sleep in a Scout?

 The Scout Olympic and Kenai can comfortably sleep 4-6 individuals.
 The optional roof-top tent increases sleeping capacity by 2 adults (or 3 children).
 The Scout Yoho can comfortably sleep up to 4 individuals.